-- A letter of recommendation from the applicant's pre-medical advisory committee-preferred.
-If you do not have a pre-med advisor or committee applicants will have the opportunity to explain on our secondary forms why a committee letter was not provided.
+- A letter of recommendation from the applicant's pre-medical advisory committee is preferred.
+Applicants who do not have a pre-med advisor or committee applicants will have the opportunity to explain on our secondary forms why a committee letter was not provided.

-- Two (2) letters from pre-requisite science instructors-accepted in the event the applicant is unable to provide a committee letter.
-We may consider letters from academic mentors or advisors preferably in the physical or biomedical sciences.
+- Two letters from prerequisite science instructors may be accepted in the event the applicant is unable to provide a committee letter.
+We may consider letters from academic mentors or advisors, preferably in the physical or biomedical sciences.

 - Letters from commercial advisors are discouraged and are not a substitute for this requirement.

-- Applicants should send all letters of recommendation directly to the AMCAS Letter Service who will forward the letters to our office electronically.
+- Applicants should send all letters of recommendation directly to the AMCAS Letter Service , which will forward the letters to the Admissions Office electronically.
 AMCAS will accept letters from users of VirtualEvals, Interfolio, and via the US Postal System.
 If you have a question about whether or not your advising office uses VirtualEvals, please contact your undergraduate advising office.

 - When we have received all letters from all letter writers listed on the AMCAS application we will mark the online checklist as complete.
 Please allow at least 1 week processing time.

 - Medical College Admissions Test (MCAT) exam results

 - Applications will not be considered complete until scores from the last expected MCAT date on the AMCAS application are received.
 UMMS will accept scores for tests taken up to three years prior to the time of application.
 We will accept and consider MCAT scores from Jan.
 1, 2013 to Sept.
 30, 2016 for 2017 matriculation.

 - Upon receipt of the AMCAS verified application, applicants are sent an email with directions for completing the online secondary form (Note: Electronic application files are received weekly):

 - Supplemental Form (includes a series of short essays)